ZYT64/stealth-browser/README.md

 ## Known limitations

+- **Init scripts can run in an isolated world** — on some patchright builds (observed: 1.61.2 on arm64) `add_init_script` scripts execute in a world where their `navigator`/`WebGL` patches never become visible to page scripts.
+The toolkit therefore also re-applies the spoof in the page's **main world** via `apply_stealth()` after every navigation.
+The spoof is a single idempotent IIFE, so double application is harmless.
 - WebGL spoof is pinned to `AMD`; adjust if the target validates GPU-vs-UA platform consistency
 - `VIDEO_CODECS` shows `WARN` in headless (a real headless Chrome does the